arkency/posts/posts/2021-04-09-disadvantages-of-pull-requests.md

 * Try a feature toggle to prevent your unfinished work from affecting production (instead of keeping it on prod).
 Flipper is a nice gem for that, but you can simply start with an ENV var switch or hiding the feature on UI.
 * Try getting into a habit or reviewing commits post-merge.
 * Make approvals not mandatory - let the developer merge the PR right away and have it reviewed post factum.
-* Make PRs not mandatory — let the developer choose if he wants to develop in a PR or commit to master.
+* Make PRs not mandatory — let the developer choose if they want to develop in a PR or commit to master.
 * Encourage post factum improvements by reviewers instead of comments.
 * Make it clear which PR comments are blocking, and which are free to be addressed after merging the PR.
 * Try to learn how to split your feature into small shippable pieces which don't break production.
 * An idea from [@CraigBuchek](https://twitter.com/CraigBuchek/status/1383976735922786304): You don't have to pair on writing the code, but you can pair with someone to do a code review (in real time).

-If your manager thinks pair-programming is a waste of time, perhaps he can be convinced by a meme:
+If your manager thinks pair-programming is a waste of time, perhaps they can be convinced by a meme:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Super excited that you liked my last drawing.
 Here is a new one! 🤗 <a href="https://t.co/vULVb0uoFo">pic.twitter.com/vULVb0uoFo</a></p>&mdash; Vincent Déniel (@vincentdnl) <a href="https://twitter.com/vincentdnl/status/1252628160111394817?ref_src=twsrc%5Etfw">April 21, 2020</a></blockquote>